denoc1/Lab22-Changing-Arrays/README.md

 ## Testing
 - Write tests to validate the functionality of each method.
 - Ensure the methods are tested thoroughly before submission.
-- The grader will test your class using their own tester program.
+- Your class will be graded using a tester program.

 ---

 ## Submission Instructions
-Submit only the `NumberArrays` class implementation.
+Submit the `NumberArrays` class implementation along with your tester code.
 Ensure all methods are documented as required.